unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_setup_coroae

-a shortcut enabling Coro::AnyEvent loop engine with the specified number of async cores and optimal parameters
+``help``: a shortcut enabling Coro::AnyEvent loop engine with the specified number of async cores and optimal parameters